Recount for Rifle City Council race officially over

 7: Tamara Degler: 602 votes

-8: Bud Demicill: 540 votes.
+8: Bud Demicill: 540 votes

 Reporter Ray K. Erku can be reached at 612-423-5273 or rerku@citizentelegram.com.